The UV Sensitivity of Axion Monodromy Inflation

 In this letter, we re-examine the UV sensitivity in one class of models arising from stringy embeddings -- the axion monodromy inflation \cite{Silverstein:2008sg,McAllister:2008hb,Flauger:2009ab,Berg:2009tg,Kaloper:2011jz}.
 As one of the most successful examples of string inflation, this model breaks the discrete shift symmetry of an axion by introducing a monodromy, namely the axion potential becomes multivalued.
 Thus in a controllable way, the 4D effective theory provides a successful realization of large field inflation with a sub-Planckian axion decay constant.
 Meanwhile, the discrete symmetry of the axion allows periodic modulations of the slow-roll potential which lead to oscillations in the background evolution.
 Within single field inflation, the oscillatory behaviour generates characteristic signals, namely oscillatory corrections to the power spectrum and also resonant non-Gaussianity in the primordial bispectrum \cite{Chen:2008wn,Flauger:2009ab,Flauger:2010ja,Chen:2010bka,Behbahani:2011it,Leblond:2010yq,Cabass:2018roz} (also see \cite{DuasoPueyo:2023viy,Creminelli:2024cge} for recent discussions).

 Like any other string model, the full description of axion monodromy contains many heavy fields, such as the moduli of the compactification.
-Naively, these can be stabilised and should not affect the low-energy single-clock effective theory.
-However, for axion monodromy, this is more subtle because background oscillations introduce a new energy scale (see \cite{Dong:2010in,Flauger:2016idt,Pedro:2019klo,Chen:2022vzh} for previous studies on the effects of heavy physics).
+Naively, these can be stabilised and should not affect the low-energy single-clock effective theory {because they are heavy and we have a small turning rate}.
+However, for axion monodromy, this is more subtle because background oscillations introduce a new energy scale (see \cite{Dong:2010in,Flauger:2016idt,Pedro:2019klo,Chen:2022vzh,Bhattacharya:2022fze,Chakraborty:2019dfh} for previous studies on the effects of heavy physics).
 Can we still integrate out these heavy fields?
 Or in other words, what is the regime of validity for the single field EFT?
 Are there UV-sensitive signatures of heavy fields in cosmological correlators?

-In this work we attempt to answer these questions by studying minimal but realistic UV-complete models of axion monodromy. {As expected from the general analysis of \cite{Chen:2022vzh},} we find that due to the resonance between the oscillatory couplings and quantum field fluctuations, the system can become sensitive to heavy moduli when the axion oscillates at a sufficiently high frequency.
-As a consequence, the adiabaticity condition for effective single field descriptions in \cite{Cespedes:2012hu, Achucarro:2012yr} can be violated, which leads to a continuous production of heavy moduli.
-We compute the full primordial bispectrum using the bootstrap method, and show that the resonance removes the familiar Boltzmann suppression of the cosmological collider signals for heavy masses. {This enhancement had been noticed at the squeezed limit previously in \cite{Chen:2022vzh,Pinol:2023oux,Werth:2023pfl}.}
+In this work we attempt to answer these questions by studying minimal but realistic {UV-inspired} models of axion monodromy. {As expected from the general analysis of \cite{Chen:2022vzh},} we find that due to the resonance between the oscillatory couplings and quantum field fluctuations, the system can become sensitive to heavy moduli when the axion oscillates at a sufficiently high frequency.
+As a consequence, the adiabaticity condition for effective single field descriptions in \cite{Cespedes:2012hu, Achucarro:2012yr} can be violated, which leads to a continuous production of heavy moduli. {All the inflationary trajectories we consider have a small turning rate}.
+We compute the full primordial bispectrum using the bootstrap method, and show that the resonance removes the familiar Boltzmann suppression of the cosmological collider signals for heavy masses. {This enhancement is unrelated to the turning rate and had been noticed previously in the squeezed limit in \cite{Chen:2022vzh,Pinol:2023oux,Werth:2023pfl}.}

 6pt